kot-behemoth/awesome-joplin/readme.md

 ## Tools

-All of these are mostly sources from the [#apps topic](https://discourse.joplinapp.org/c/apps/11) on the [official Joplin forum](https://discourse.joplinapp.org/c/apps/11).
+All of these are mostly sourced from the [#apps topic](https://discourse.joplinapp.org/c/apps/11) on the [official Joplin forum](https://discourse.joplinapp.org/c/apps/11).